Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour

-To generate realistic agent behaviours, Iterative Proportional Fitting (IPF) \citep{lovelaceSpatialMicrosimulationApproach2014,lovelaceTruncateReplicateSample2013} was used to assign attributes (e.g., sex, ethnicity, distance to workplace) as a constraint on behaviour (i.e., modal choice); this is a well-established for method for commuting behaviour \citep{lovelaceSpatialMicrosimulationApproach2014}.
+To generate realistic agent behaviours, an Iterative Proportional Fitting (IPF) microsimulation approach \citep{lovelaceSpatialMicrosimulationApproach2014,lovelaceTruncateReplicateSample2013} was used to assign attributes (e.g., sex, ethnicity, distance to workplace) as a constraint on modal choice.
+IPF microsimulation is a well-established statistical method for commuting behaviour \citep{lovelaceSpatialMicrosimulationApproach2014} which will seek to generate synthetic population based upon a series of constraints from observed data.
 Data from the UK Household Longitudinal Survey (UK HLS) (2014--16) \citep{universityofessexUnderstandingSocietyWaves2020} on active commuting behaviour for London (n=6\,310) was combined with 2011 Census population data for Waltham Forest \citep{officefornationalstatistics2011CensusAggregate2017} using IPF to produce a realistic agent population whose socio-demographic attributes and behaviours were highly correlated (99.9\%).

 Following integerisation and expansion using the Truncate, Replicate and Sample (TRS) approach \citep{lovelaceTruncateReplicateSample2013} we identified an absence of questions about bicycle access from the `ethnic boost' component of the UK HLS dataset.
 To solve this, we modelled access to a bicycle using a logistic regression model conditioned on sex, age group, ethnic group, employment status and car usage.
 Inferring access in this way yielded a synthetic population in which 46.5\% of people had access to a bicycle, similar to the National Travel Survey estimate of 42\% \citep{departmentfortransportNTS0608BicycleOwnership2020}.